WGL-2024/WGL_repo_2024/AP-protocol.md

   - `ChangePdr(f32)` this command tells a drone to change its Packet Drop Rate to the new value provided.

 - **Drone -> SC**
-  - `DroppedPacket(Packet, f32)`: the drone sends this command every time it drops a packet.
-The `f32` value is the *Packet Drop Rate* of the drone at the time the packet was dropped.
+  - `DroppedPacket(Packet)`: the drone sends this command every time it drops a packet.

 # **Client-Server Protocol: High-level Messages**